2731557667/test/scraper/contents/Academics/union.php.md

 <img height="250px" src="images/union1.jpg" width="300px"/> &nbsp;&nbsp;&nbsp;<br/>
 <img height="250px" src="images/union2.jpg" width="300px"/><br/>
 <h2>FEST UPDATES:</h2><br/>
-<h2>The college conducts 2 different fests every year: The intercollege fest – ACE and the Intracollege fest – Renvnza</h2>
+<h2>The college conducts 2 different fests every year: The intercollege fest �?ACE and the Intracollege fest �?Renvnza</h2>
-<p>  The most exciting and much awaited fest of the year 2020 was ‘RENVENZA’ which was supposed to be commenced on 19th November 2019.<br/>
+<p>  The most exciting and much awaited fest of the year 2020 was ‘RENVENZA�?which was supposed to be commenced on 19th November 2019.<br/>
  The entire preparations, events and bliss was unfortunately called off due to the novel Coronavirus pandemic which hit our country.<br/>
 The event comprised of numerous facts and involvement of various artists:<br/>
 The Renvnza logo was successfully &amp; officially inaugurated by Mr .Vijay Sethupati (Indian actor, producer, lyricist, and dialogue writer who works predominantly in Tamil films besides few Telugu and Malayalam productions.)</p>